Manufacturer Marketing Tips: 8 Keys to Success

 Content, however, is just one part of the equation.
 Context is equally important.
 You must be able to offer the right content at the right time to the right people when they need it.
 This is what transforms potential buyers from anonymous visitors into engaged prospects.

 Most manufacturing brands fail to realize the full potential of their website.
 Outdated design.
 Jargon-heavy copy.
 Far too many words.
+You can do better.
+Websites are typically the first place potential buyers engage with your brand, so don’t waste the opportunity.

 Here’s what to focus on: